Responsibilities and Instructions

-- Report the loan as a code "6" on your next monthly Colson 1502 reporting.
+- Report the loan as a code "6" on your next monthly 1502 reporting.

-Note: If this process is not followed in the order as shown, the loan will show up on Colson's unreported list and the SBA mainframe will not update to PIF status.
+Note: If this process is not followed in the order as shown, the loan will show up on the Fiscal Transfer Agent's unreported list, and the SBA mainframe will not update to PIF status.
 If this happens in error, please contact firstname.lastname@example.org with any questions or concerns.